 To help avoid becoming one of the 0.24% of people injured in a day, being well-prepared for skiing is essential for helping your neuro-muscular system to cope with your activity.

 Being prepared also means practising the activity you are about to do.
-This will help your brains reaction time and muscles will cope better with the physical stress they are about to incur.
+This will help your brain’s reaction time and means that your muscles will cope better with the physical stress they are about to incur.

 This doesn’t mean some squats a few days prior to your holiday!
 Here’s how to prepare by topping up your normal daily physical activity: